 Blogging at 21:30 on Monday 15th August from intended overnighting spot N 44.68880°, E 20.90967° / http://maps.google.com/maps?q=loc:44.68880%2C20.90967

 We were woken at 03:45 by strident yipping, yowling and barking, and whatever was making the sound was moving closer to the truck.
-They were unusual sounds and ones we've never heard before and pretty quickly ruled out dog, deer, fox and wolf.
+They were unusual sounds; ones we've never heard before, and pretty quickly ruled out dog, deer, fox and wolf.
 We tried to be stealthy and, equipped with bins, popped the roof hatch.
-Unfortunately, whatever the animal was, the briefest of creaks from the hatch silenced it and it was gone.
+Unfortunately the briefest of creaks from the hatch silenced whatever the animal was and it was gone.
 We need to do more work with sound files when we get back but golden jackals are supposedly doing quite well in Bulgaria and the description of the noises they make is pretty much what we heard.

 Come daylight we found fresh tracks in some mud near the truck: they were definitely canid and the animal had been no more than about 75m from us.

 The excellent birdlife continued this morning and it was a (sort of) pleasure to take a run amongst turtle doves and the tropical calls of hundreds of bee-eaters.
 Temperatures didn't help with the run, though: we were back up into the 30s by 9.00am and yesterday's rain was a mere memory.